 - Then, go to the Insert tab and select the Insert Scatter icon.

 - After that, click on the Scatter icon.

-- Instantly, you will see a graph like a picture below.
+- Instantly, you will see a graph like the picture below.

 - Now, click on the plus (+) icon and select Error Bars.
-A menu will occur.
+A menu will appear.

 - Select More Options from the menu.

 - In the following step, select Error Bar Options in the Format Error Bars section.